Scripture Passage: Romans 13:1-7

 What does the Bible say about Christian citizenship?
 What are our responsibilities, duties, and rights?
 What are Christians to do, to think, and how are we instructed to behave?

 Many Christian citizens shy away from political involvement for various reasons.
-Some are discouraged, others are intimidated or annoyed.
+Some are discouraged, and others are intimidated or annoyed.
 But Romans 13:1-7 encourages us first to look at the reasons for human government.

 The Bible tells us that human government is ordained by God.
 Daniel 2:21 says, “He [the Lord] removes kings and raises up kings."
 God ordains human government for two reasons: to restrain evil and to reward good.